IP Address Formats: Decimal, Binary, Hex, and How to Convert

 To convert an IP address to binary, you convert each octet independently using positional values.
 Each bit position in an octet has a fixed value:

-The technique is straightforward.
+The technique is simple.
 Start with the leftmost place value (128).
-If the octet value is greater than or equal to 128, write a 1 and subtract 128 from your remaining value.
+If the octet value is at least 128, write a 1 and subtract 128 from your remaining value.
 If not, write a 0.
 Move to the next place value (64) and repeat until you have filled all 8 bits.

 Octet 1: 192